 But what is Worcestershire sauce?
 It is a liquid-based fermented condiment that was invented in the 19th century.
 This sauce has a complex taste with sweet, sour, and spicy flavors.
 And the sourness of this sauce is from tamarind and vinegar.

 However, making Worcestershire sauce become a good substitution for tamarind paste requires a few more ingredients.
-For the closest flavor as tamarind paste, you have to combine:
+After examining to see whether Worcestershire sauce may spoil, you need to follow the following recipe for the closet flavor as tamarind paste:

 - 3 teaspoons of Worcestershire sauce